julianhr/conc-web-crawler/README.md

-### Simple Web Scraper
+## Simple Web Scraper

-Simple Python web scraper that provides the option to scrape URL's using either threads or asynchronous (async) code.
+Simple Python web scraper with option to use threads or event loop to fetch URL's.

+### URL Requests

+The threaded version uses the requests package.
+The async version uses Puppeteer via the Pyppeteer port to Python.

 ```zsh
 (web_scraper) ➜  web_scraper git:(master) ✗ python main.py